aaronlelevier/programming-in-erlang-2nd-ed-book-code/README.md

 # Programming in Erlang 2nd Ed.
 Book code and practice

-This repo is me learning Erlang with the future hope of using Erlang in the future in a production system
+This repo is me learning Erlang with the future hope of using Erlang in production

 # References